CookieBadger/assetplacer-docs/faq.rst

 I added the plugin, but I cannot enable it!
 ----------------------------------------------------------------------

 Make sure to press the "Build" button at the top right before you enable the plugin.
-If the button does not show up, change a line in any of the C# scripts.
+If the button does not show up, create a new C# script in your project and delete it again.
+It should show up now.
+Once you built the plugin without errors (check the build output), you should be able to enable it in the project settings.
 In case this does not fix a problem, feel free to write a comment on the `itch`_ page of the plugin, describing your issue and I will do my best to help!